bcgov/CIT/README.md

 ## Deployment

-Create a Pull request on [https://github.com/bcgov/CIT](https://github.com/bcgov/CIT), once its approved and merge by a repo admin, it will automatically be deployed to test.
+Create a Pull request on [https://github.com/bcgov/CIT](https://github.com/bcgov/CIT), once its approved and merged by a repo admin, it will automatically be deployed to test.

-A manual Github action will be trigger by a repo administrator to deploy to prod, after a request to deploy is made.
+A manual Github action will be triggered by a repo administrator to deploy to prod, after a request to deploy is made.

 ## How to Contribute